 Also called false indigo for its blue springtime flowers, baptisia is a native prairie plant with deep roots that push through the toughest clay soil.
 Other selections extend baptisia's color range to white, yellow, and purple.

 Name: Baptisia selections

 Coreopsis is a long-blooming summer perennial flower.
-'Zagreb' threadleaf coreaopsis, shown here, has fine feathery foliage, and spreads to make an effective sun-loving groundcover in heavy clay soil.
+'Zagreb' threadleaf coreopsis, shown here, has fine feathery foliage and spreads to make an effective sun-loving groundcover in heavy clay soil.

 Name: Coreopsis selections

 Purple coneflower is a butterfly-and-bird magnet for sunny sites.
 Though it loves well-drained soil, it tolerates clay.
 'Ruby Star', pictured here, is one of many varieties available.
 Also look for hybrids with colors ranging from pink to white, orange, burgundy, and red.

 Sea holly is a wonderful plant for adding texture to the garden.
 It offers jagged leaves with clusters of steel-blue flowers surrounded by a crown of spiny-looking bracts.
 Related to thistles (though it doesn't spread like them), sea holly is also deer- and rabbit-resistant.

 Test Garden Tip: Rattlesnake master and Miss Willmott's ghost are two other types of Eryngium that grow well in clay.